-Your computer has a PCI-to-IDE interface that complies with the AT-attachment interface.
-This interface includes the original IDE (ATA) interface with extensions for Ultra DMA-33.
+Your computer has a PCI-to-IDE interface that enables the hard disk drive in your computer to communicate with the PCI bus.
+This interface includes the original IDE (ATA) interface with extensions for Ultra DMA-33 and ATA Ultra DMA-66.
 The original IDE interface specification refers to a hard disk drive with a built-in controller (as opposed to a hard disk drive with a separate controller).
 Two IDE connectors are provided on the system board.
-One connector is designated as the primary and the other as the secondary.
-Your computer can accommodate up to two IDE drives attached to each connector, for a total of four drives.
+One connector is designated as primary and the other as secondary.
+Your computer system board can accommodate up to two IDE drives attached to each connector.
+However, the PC 300GL only supports a total of three IDE devices.

-When you add two hard disk drives to the same ribbon cable, the two drives could potentially send and receive data at the same time (because each drive has its own controller).
+When you connect two hard disk drives to the same ribbon cable, the two drives could potentially send and receive data at the same time (because each drive has its own controller).
 To prevent the drives from competing for priority, you must designate one drive as the primary (master) drive, and the other as the secondary (subordinate) drive.
 This is determined by switch or jumper settings on each hard disk drive.
-If only one hard disk drive is attached to either the primary or secondary IDE connector, it must be designated as the master device.
-For more information about adding drives, refer to the instructions that come with the drive and to Installing Options in Your IntelliStation Z Pro.
+If only one hard disk drive is attached to either the primary or secondary IDE connector, it must be designated as the master drive.